 How much you pay in tuition fees as an international student depends on whether your course is based in classrooms, laboratories or both, and whether your course includes a placement year.
 You can find out what you'll pay on your course page.

 The following are typical tuition fee figures for international students for the next 3 years.
 If you take a placement year, you only pay the nominal placement year fee.

 |2021/22||£14,700 – £16,900||£2,600 – £16,400|

-You can make payments in a variety of ways using Webpay.
+You can pay your fees in a number of ways using Webpay.

 Once you receive an offer to study with us, you'll need to pay a £2000 deposit to confirm your place.
-You can pay your deposit using webpay, and this deposit will contribute towards your tuition fees.
+You can pay your deposit using Webpay.
+This deposit will count towards your tuition fees.

 You don't have to pay a £2000 deposit if:

 - You're sponsored by your government or a company in your region – you'll need to provide evidence to our finance department